cherise-tan/data-structures-algorithms/README.md

   * ```string.slice(beginIndex, endIndex)``` -> nb 'endIndex' is optional
   * ```string[0]``` will show only the FIRST character in the string
   * ```string.slice(1)``` will show only the characters from position ONE onwards
+* Recursion
+  * Recursion is re-calling a function from within itself
+  * Give reasonable defaults to the info, to avoid an infinite loop of the user doesn't provide the required information ```dec = 1```
+  * Need to identify a base case: the case in which we determine there is no more work to do and it is time to stop the recursion process
+  * Then perform the actions we want to perform
+  * Then call our function again (this is the recursion step).
+It is critical to make sure we have changed the arguments in some fashion -> careful not to end up in an infinite loop
+  * Recursion Example:
+    ```
+    function printNumber(n, dec = 1){
+      if (n === 0) { // This is the base case
+        return;
+      }
+      console.log(n);
+      printNumber(n - dec);
+    }
+    ```

 ### Anagrams
 * 1: Use character maps